Safety 'What to do if'

 Security checks are in place to protect you in conjunction with Action Counter Terrorism.
 If you spot something that doesn’t feel right, trust your gut and report it to security staff straight away.
 Follow advice from @TerrorismPolice and #BeSafeBeSound

 If you have lost a child or a person, please contact a member of staff or police officer wearing a hi viz tabard immediately.
-Alternatively, go to a Welfare Tent for assistance:
+Alternatively, go to a Wellbeing Tent for assistance:

-Arena – (11am to midnight) – To the left of Main Stage (TLC)
+- Arena – (11am to midnight) – To the left of Main Stage

-Yellow Campsite – (24hrs) Baker Lane in Yellow Campsite, by the Arena Gate (TLC)
+- Yellow Campsite – (24hrs) Baker Lane in Yellow Campsite, by the Arena Gate

 Our campaign to promote safety around drugs and alcohol, consent and keeping an eye out for one another.
 We want to create an environment where everyone feels safe.